Skip to content

 RENTAL TERMS AND CONDITIONS – BOAT RENTAL

-The following terms and conditions regulate the contractual relationship for boat rental between More Sailing Seglingsresor AB (hereafter ‘MS’) and the charterer/booking holder.
+The following terms and conditions govern the contractual relationship between More Sailing Seglingsresor AB (hereinafter “MS”) and the boat renter/booking responsible person in connection with boat rental in Croatia and Greece.

 1. INTRODUCTORY PROVISIONS